 The Club's Certificate of Registration expired on November 19, 2013.
 It has since applied for the renewal of the said registration and, accordingly, submitted all requirements and paid all fees to JHMC.
-As of April 22, 2020, JHMC has not acted on the Club's renewal application.
+To date, JHMC has not acted on the Club's renewal application.

 In view of the release of the award in CJH Development Corporation("CJH DevCo") v.
-Bases Conversion and Development Authority ("BCDA"), PDRCI Case No. 60-2013, on February 11, 2015 as fully discussed in Note 22 to the financial statements, such renewal of the COR is not forthcoming because of the rescission of the Contract of Lease ("COL") between CJH DevCo and BCDA due to the parties' mutual breach.
+Bases Conversion and Development Authority ("BCDA"), PDRCI Case No. 60-2013, on February 11, 2015 as fully discussed in Note 20 to the financial statements, such renewal of the COR is not forthcoming because of the rescission of the Contract of Lease ("COL") between CJH DevCo and BCDA due to the parties' mutual breach.